-► To import MPC macros:
+To import MPC macros:

-- Choose Tools > Import Macros to open the Import Macros dialog.
-By default, the macro will exist on the desktop. - 2.
+- 1. Choose Keyboard > Import Keyboard Macros to open the Import Macros dialog.
+Browse to the folder location of the macro file. - 2.
 Click on the macro file and click Open to import the macro. - a.
-If too many macros are found in the file, an error message will be displayed and the import will terminate once OK is selected. - b.
-If the import fails, an error dialog will appear and will display a message regarding why the import failed.
+If too many macros are found in the file, an error message is displayed and the import terminates once OK is selected. - b.
+If the import fails, an error dialog appears and a message regarding why the import failed is displayed.
 Select OK to continue the import without importing the macros that cannot be imported.

-- Select the macros to be imported by checking their corresponding checkbox or using the Select All or Deselect All options. - 4.
-Click OK and the import will begin. - a.
-If a duplicate macro is found, the Import Macros dialog will appear.
+- 3. Select the macros to be imported by checking their corresponding checkbox or using the Select All or Deselect All options. - 4.
+Click OK to begin the import. - a.
+If a duplicate macro is found, the Import Macros dialog appears.
 Do one of the following: - Click Yes to replace the existing macro with the imported version. - Click Yes to All to replace the currently selected and any other duplicate macros that are found. - Click No to keep the original macro and proceed to the next macro - Click No to All keep the original macro and proceed to the next macro.
-Any other duplicates that are found will be skipped as well. - Click Cancel to stop the import. - Alternatively, click Rename to rename the macro and import it.
-If Rename is selected, the Rename Macro dialog will appear.
+Any other duplicates that are found are skipped as well. - Click Cancel to stop the import. - Alternatively, click Rename to rename the macro and import it.
+If Rename is selected, the Rename Macro dialog appears.
 Enter a new name for the macro in the field and click OK.
-The dialog will close and the process will proceed.
-If the name that is entered is a duplicate of a macro, an alert will appear and you will be required to enter another name for the macro. - If during the import process the number of allowed, imported macros is exceeded, a dialog will appear.
+The dialog closes and the process proceeds.
+If the name that is entered is a duplicate of a macro, an alert appears and you are required to enter another name for the macro. - b.
+If during the import process the number of allowed, imported macros is exceeded, a dialog appears.
 Click OK to attempt to continue importing macros or click Cancel to stop the import process.

-The macros will then be imported.
-If a macro is imported that contains a hot key that already exists, the hot key for the imported macro will be discarded.
+The macros are then imported.
+If a macro is imported that contains a hot key that already exists, the hot key for the imported macro is discarded.

-► To export MPC macros:
+- To export MPC macros: - 1.
 Choose Tools > Export Macros to open the Select Keyboard Macros to Export dialog.